tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <p>In order to check the size of the local repo, I ran <kbd>du -sh * | sort -n</kbd> in Terminal.
 I used Photoshop to resize the images and to make sure the dpi (Resolution) to be 96 or 72.
 Since I'm not really happy with the way my Macbook screams and vibrates everytime I use Photoshop together with IntelliJ IDEA, I'm thinking about using <a href="https://imagemagick.org/index.php">ImageMagick</a> in the future.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/compress-1.png" class="img-fluid w-100"/>
 <p></p>
 <p>However, I forgot one thing that even if I drag-to-delete a giant file after pushing it, the size of the Gitlab repo will remain big, since the file is still cached somehow in the history.
 For example, the actual size of my local repo is ~5MB, but the total size of files in my Gitlab repo is ~9MB.
 I intended to try <kbd>$ git filter-branch</kbd> to rewrite the history, but later I figured out from Oscar that we cannot rebase commits and run <kbd>$ git push -force</kbd>.
-So I leave it like this.</p>
+So I left it like that.</p>
 <h6>Updates</h6>
 <p>I continued to make mistakes by adding unnecessary large files in the second assignment.
 This time I was confused about whether I should upload the videos recording the process of modeling my design or not, and I decided to upload compressed ones (~3MB) because "compressing videos" is mentioned in the assignment. <strong>AFTER</strong> adding them to git, I found out that I only need to embed Youtube links.
 To be honest, seeing the size of my repo getting unnecessarily bigger is quite frustrated.
-That's why I spent a whole day trying to remove the deleted files from the repository.
+That's why I spent a whole day trying to remove the deleted files from the history.
 I finally found 2 interesting sections in <strong>Settings > Repository</strong>.
-The first one is <strong>Protected branches</strong> in which I can unprotect my branches in order to remove deleted files from the history, rewrite the history, and run <kbd>$ git push -force</kbd>.
+The first one is <strong>Protected Branches</strong> in which I can unprotect my branches in order to remove deleted files from the history, rewrite the history, and run <kbd>$ git push -force</kbd>.
 After asking for permission, I unprotected my master branch.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/git-5.png" class="img-fluid w-100"/>
 <p></p>
-<p>The next thing I took a look at is the <strong>Repository cleanup</strong>.
+<p>The next thing I took a look at is the <strong>Repository Cleanup</strong>.
 First I followed the suggestion by installing <a href="https://rtyley.github.io/bfg-repo-cleaner/">BFG</a> and tried to use it to remove files with deleted mode.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/git-6.png" class="img-fluid w-100"/>
 <p></p>
 <ul>